 What is Jenkins?

-Jenkins is an open source continuous integration tool written in Java for automating tests.
+Jenkins is an open-source continuous integration tool written in Java for automating tests.
 Builds can be started in various ways.
-For example, they can be triggered by a commit in a version control system, scheduled via a cron-like mechanism, or built when other builds have completed and by the request of a specific build URL.
+For example, they can be triggered by a commit in a version control system, scheduled via a cron-like mechanism, or built when other builds have completed, and by request of a specific build URL.

 How do I install BlazeMeter’s plugin for Jenkins?

-- Login to Jenkins and go to the dashboard.
+1. Log in to Jenkins and go to the dashboard.
 Select ‘Manage Jenkins’ and then ‘Manage Plugins’.
 Then, from the top tabs, select ‘Available’.
-(You can also download BlazeMeter's Plugin to Jenkins).

 How do I configure BlazeMeter's plugin for Jenkins?